Bailey House (Los Angeles): Significant alterations

 Cracchiolo was not content with a purely architectural restoration and pursued reinstatement of the original furnishings as well.
 To replace the long-discontinued Formica entry cabinet shown in the famous Julius Schulman photograph, Cracchiolo commissioned Jerry McCabe, the original manufacturer, to repeat the design.
 Likewise, a black Naugahyde sofa was commissioned to the exact specifications of the original.

 In a July 1999 Architectural Digest article describing the restoration process Cracchiolo acknowledged feeling "an edgy ambivalence between wanting, on the one hand, to restore Case Study #21 to its original condition of fifties ‘purity’ and, on the other to allow more expression of his own nineties needs and tastes."
 One example he describes is his desire to display books rather than leaving the walls as pure and bare as the original Shulman photographs depict.
 In 2001 Pierre Koenig received the City of Los Angeles historic Preservation 2000 Award of excellence for his beautiful restoration of the Bailey House.

-Shortly after publication of the Architectural Digest article a film producer named Michael LaFetra who had been looking for modern architecture properties came across the article and resolved to purchase the property.
+Shortly after publication of the Architectural Digest article Michael LaFetra, a film producer who had been looking for modern architecture properties, came across the article and resolved to purchase the property.
 It came on the market shortly after and LaFetra’s offer was accepted.
 Within a week of the purchase LaFetra received a phone message from Pierre Koenig stating: "Hello, this is Pierre, your architect, and I want to talk."
 Soon after LaFetra was told by Koenig that "he ought not to have to change anything in the house but, if he needed to, he should get in touch with him."

 Soon after a friendship began and by 2000 LaFetra had commissioned Koenig to design a new home for him on a beachfront lot in Malibu.
 After ensuring protection for Case Study House #21 by registering it as a Los Angeles Historic-Cultural Monument, the house was put on the market in 2002 to pay for the new construction.
 With Koenig's permission LaFetra began work on a documentary to cover the design and construction process, but sadly in 2004 Koenig succumbed to leukemia and died April 4 of that year.